comper-io/private-beta/README.md

 ## Repo analysis

+You can sync with your Github, Gitlab, Azure DevOps or Bitbucket account.
+For Bitbucket, we suggest going with personal access tokens, as the other solutions require premium plans.
+Alternatively, you can use local disk if you just want to look at locally checked out repos.

-I suggest going with locally cloned repos for now.
+If you go with locally cloned repos.
 Just clone the repos that you're interested in to `/home/<XXXXX>/your-local-repos` or whatever you put in the docker compose file.
 Then comper will be able to scan them.

 ## Create an account